yuejunfeng0909/CS2113T_tp/docs/DeveloperGuide.md

    the `Parser` to `parseCommand()`
 2. `Parser` first checks for basic command format, to extract the 1st word in the input which is the `commandWord`
 3. The `commandWord` would then be checked against the respective `COMMAND_STRINGS` such as `add`, `delete` , etc.
-4. If the `COMMAND_WORD` matches any of the strings, the function will proceed to execute the `prepare{commandWord}(arguments)` function of the `Parser`
+4. If the `commandWord` matches any of the strings, the function will proceed to execute the `prepare{commandWord}(arguments)` function of the `Parser`
 5. Lastly, when the Parsing is complete, the `Parser` will return the `{commandWord}Command` object to the `CliverShelf` component, for `Clivershelf` to decide what to do with the `{commandWord}Command` object.